 Is it possible to get FluidSolids® as a semi-finished product such as sheets or pipes

-- No, the material is made into a granulate and is then processed with the methods common in the plastics industry.
+- No, the material is made into a granulate and is then processed with injection molding.

 How is FluidSolids® dyed to get the specified color?

 - Natural and/or mineral pigments are used that are harmless for the environment.

 - The prices are comparable to those for technical, petroleum-based plastics.

 What are the main differences of FluidSolids® compared to other bio-plastics?

 - The mechanical and ecological characteristics are a cut above the rest.

 How do I dispose of FluidSolids®?